 The HRPP is a passive sampler, developed, refined, and field validated during SERDP project ER-2419, which can be direct-driven into the saturated subsurface using a standard Geoprobe.
 The sampler can evaluate at fine-scale (~ 20 cm intervals) the following:

-- contaminant types and concentrations (e.g., chlorinated volatile organic compound);
+- chemical of concern types and concentrations (e.g., chlorinated volatile organic compound);

 - the concentrations of biogeochemical species (e.g. dissolved organic carbon, Cl- , NO3- , NO2, Fe2+ , FeT, SO42- , S-2 , CH4 etc.);